 The Sons of the Pioneers have been nominated for ACM awards five times, and three times have walked away with top honors.
 The band was first awarded the Top Vocal Group award in 1967.
 Then in 1977 the band won the coveted Cliffie Stone “Pioneer Award,” created to recognize those people who have made unique contributions to country music.
 (Other recipients of this award include Alabama, Johnny Cash, Charlie Daniels, Merle Haggard, George Jones, Brenda Lee, Loretta Lynn, Willie Nelson, The Oak Ridge Boys, Dolly Parton, Charlie Pride, Tex Ritter, Conway Twitty, Porter Wagoner, Hank Williams, Sr., and Bob Wills.)
 Finally, that same year, the Academy presented the Pioneers with the Band of the Year (Touring) award.

 Hollywood Walk of Fame star (1976)

-In 1976 the Hollywood California Chamber of Commerce chose to honor the Sons of the Pioneers with their own Star on the Hollywood Walk of Fame.
-The pink terrazzo five-pointed star rimmed with bronze and inlaid into a charcoal marble is located at 6845 Hollywood Boulevard.
+In 1976 the Hollywood California Chamber of Commerce chose to honor the Sons of the Pioneers with their own star on the Hollywood Walk of Fame.
+The pink terrazzo five-pointed star, rimmed with bronze and inlaid into charcoal marble, is located at 6845 Hollywood Boulevard.
 The Pioneers were chosen to acknowledge their celebrity status in the recording industry.